-- A. The City needs to coordinate and review the Joint Planning Areas with Sarasota County to confirm or assess the need for revisions to potential annexation and coordination areas, which might include expansion of may consider discussing possible limited expansion of the potential annexation areas as provided by the JPA/ILSBA. - B. Growth, development, and the Honore extension may cause Pinebrook Road to reach an unacceptable LOS between Edmondson Road and East Venice Avenue that will require improvements.
+- A. The City needs to coordinate and review the Joint Planning Areas with Sarasota County to confirm or assess the need for revisions to potential annexation and coordination areas, which might include expansion of the JPA/ILSBA. - B. Growth, development, and the Honore extension may cause Pinebrook Road to reach an unacceptable LOS between Edmondson Road and East Venice Avenue that will require improvements.